Annual Piano Competition

 - Students who have transferred from one MEA member to another must have studied with the new teacher for a minimum of six months prior to entering the competition under the new teacher's name, except by mutual agreement of the two teachers.
 This does not apply to students who have transferred from non-MEA teachers.

 - Students may enter the category of their age or higher.
-All ages are as of February 1 of the year of the competition.

 - Students in ensemble categories need not be the same age, nor study with the same teacher.
 Both teachers, however, must be paid MEA members and the category must be at the level of the older student or higher.